 General Provisions

-A student’s “education records” are those records directly related to a student and maintained by the school district or a party acting for the school district.
+A student’s education records are those records directly related to a student and maintained by the district or a party acting for the district.

-“Parent” refers to a parent, a legal guardian, a person acting as a parent, a surrogate appointed in accordance with laws regulating programs for disabled students, or a student who is 18 years of age or over, or a student who is attending an institution of postsecondary education on a full-time basis.
+Parent refers to a parent, a legal guardian, a person acting as a parent, a surrogate appointed in accordance with laws regulating programs for students with disabilities, a student who is 18 years of age or over, or a student who is attending an institution of postsecondary education on a full-time basis.

-“Written consent” as used in this policy and administrative rule includes signed and dated written consent in electronic format that does the following:
+Written consent as used in this policy and administrative rule includes signed and dated written consent in electronic format that does the following:

 identifies and then indicates a particular person as the source of the electronic consent